 The Taycan’s higher top-speed is partly thanks to its two-speed gearbox.
 Most electric cars do without a box of cogs, but the Taycan comes with low- and high-speed gears to boost its off-the-line acceleration, increase its top speed and reduce its energy consumption while cruising.

 There are also a bunch of high-tech electrical systems designed to make the Porsche Taycan one of the most fun-to-drive electric cars around.
-These control the four-wheel-drive system, the torque-vectoring system, the standard air suspension and the steering to make the Taycan feel much nimbler than most cars weighed-down by a stack of heavy batteries.
+These control the four-wheel-drive system, the torque-vectoring system, the air suspension (standard on all but entry-level cars) and the steering to make the Taycan feel much nimbler than most cars weighed-down by a stack of heavy batteries.

 Sure, its sheer size means it can’t tackle a series of hairpins with quite as much vigour as the 911, but the Porsche Taycan’s composure through tight turns will leave a Tesla Model S feeling more than a bit envious.

 Like its petrol-powered Panamera cousin, the Porsche Taycan makes an excellent motorway cruiser.
-It comes with air suspension as standard and there’s plenty of sound insulation to make it even quieter and more relaxing to drive than the Tesla Model S; despite not having quite so many driver-assistance features.
+Air suspension is standard on all but the entry-level car (where it’s a must-have option) and there’s plenty of sound insulation to make it even quieter and more relaxing to drive than the Tesla Model S; despite not having quite so many driver-assistance features.